- 12 Stand Out Quotes From Paulo Coelho’s Amazing Book “The Alchemist”Posted 4 days ago

 Success has become an overly and not always appropriately used buzz-word in life nowadays.
 That is because the very concept is often muddled by myths which cause people to approach their goals the wrong way.

-Here are some mistaken perceptions you need to avoid if you want to stay on the right track.
+Here are some mistaken perceptions you need to avoid if you want to stay on the right track to success.

 #1: You Just Have To Go Through The Motions